 - Ageing, quality assurance, testing, diagnostics and failures of power cables

->

-> For more information about this training course, please refer to the leaflet.
+For more information about this training course, please refer to the leaflet or registration page.

->

-> On request, Energy Academy can also provide an in-company training course in English or Dutch (content, location and duration of the course can be adapted to the client’s wishes).
+On request, Energy Academy can also provide an in-company training course in English or Dutch (content, location and duration of the course can be adapted to the client’s wishes).
 Please contact us for more information.

 - Determining the remaining lifespan of MV & (E)HV power cable system: